hstsethi/in-isin-db/README.md

 - Financial Modelling

 Especially if you are working from the official disclosure documents.
-See an example in [FFAT](https://github.com/hstsethi/ffat).
+See an example in the parent project [Fund Fundamental Analysis Tools(FFAT)](https://github.com/hstsethi/ffat).